Healing Is Not Self-Improvement

 Healing is not about eliminating them through force.

-It is about helping your system realize they are no longer required.
+It is about helping your system recognize they are no longer required.

 It is a nervous system condition shaped in relationship.